veeral-agarwal/job-portal/README.md

 * download cv button on recruiter side,
 * show last updated profile in recruiter's and applicant's side.
 * edit job has some minor problems.
-* anything else you find intresting, open for suggession.
+* anything else you can find intresting, open for suggession.